Derjyn/Bones/readme.md

 ### Changelog
+**09/23/2014**
+* Cleaned up CSS
+* Modified overview and demo layouts a bit
+* Worked on wording, spelling, and grammar of the overview page

 **09/12/2014**
 * Removed Flesh as these two are totally seperate, and Soma will showcase the two together
 * Cleaned up CSS, adhering to the Google HTML/CSS style guide